 Read more about being a whistleblower or making a public interest disclosure.

 Where can I find out if my deposit is covered by the Government’s guarantee?

 The Australian Government's Financial Claims Scheme (FCS) protects people's deposits in the unlikely event that a bank, building society or credit union fails.
 It only covers banking institutions that are incorporated in Australia, and has been known as the Australian Government deposit guarantee.

-To find out if your deposits are covered visit the Financial Claims Scheme website.
+To find out if your deposits are covered read more about the Financial Claims Scheme.

 How can I apply to use the word ‘bank’ in my business name?

 Under section 66 of the Banking Act 1959, consent is required from APRA to use restricted words and expressions such as the word ‘bank’.